patrickstowell/PHY303-Lectures/phy303-unit6-radioactive-decays.md

  \Delta I = 0, \pm 1, \pm 2, \quad \Delta \pi = 1
  $$

-except for $0 \rightarrow 0$ transitions, which are still forbidden.
+except for $0 \rightarrow 0$ transitions, which are still completely forbidden.

 In general, the "n-th forbidden" transition is characterized by: